-It’s not news that the biggest expense when planning your trip is airline tickets.
+It’s not news that the most prominent expense when planning your trip is airline tickets.
 It’s almost impossible to find the cheap airline tickets and score a great deal.
-Yes, there are low-cots airlines where you can buy tickets at $15 if you are lucky, but sometimes that’s not an option.
+Yes, there are low-cost airlines where you can buy tickets at $15 if you are lucky, but sometimes that’s not an option.

 Thus, there are some tips and tricks you can use to find tickets cheaper, and I am going to teach you how!